 6. Compliance Assessment

 6.1.
 Within 10 working days of the end of the ISC testing for the sample as referred to in paragraph 5.10.5., the granting type approval authority shall start detailed investigations with the manufacturer in order to decide whether the ISC family (or part of it) complies with the ISC rules and whether it requires remedial measures.
-[For multistage or special purpose vehicles the granting type approval authority shall also perform detailed investigations when there are at least three faulty vehicles with the same fault or five flagged vehicles in the same ISC family, as set out in paragraph 5.10.6.]
+For multistage or special purpose vehicles the granting type approval authority shall also perform detailed investigations when there are at least three faulty vehicles with the same fault or five flagged vehicles in the same ISC family, as set out in paragraph 5.10.6.

 6.2.
 The granting type approval authority shall ensure that sufficient resources are available to cover the costs for compliance assessment.
 Without prejudice to national law, those costs shall be recovered by fees that can be levied on the manufacturer by the granting type approval authority.
 Such fees shall cover all testing or auditing needed in order for an assessment on compliance to be reached.